Skip to main content

 Your first prompt

-After adding the library to your project you get access to the ai function, which is your port of entry to the modern AI world.
+After adding the library to your project you get access to the AI function, which is your port of entry to the modern AI world.
 Inside of it, you can prompt for information, which means posing the question to an LLM (Large Language Model).
-The easiest way is to just get the information back as a string.

-import com.xebia.functional.xef.conversation.llm.openai.OpenAI
+import com.xebia.functional.xef.AI

 }